Cyber Resilience

 CVE-2024-39564 is a high-severity Double Free (CWE-415) vulnerability in Juniper Junos.
 Its CVSS base score is 8.7 (High).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Application or System Exploitation (T1499.004); ranked in the top 42.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked at the 34th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 CVE-2024-39564 is a double-free vulnerability in the routing process daemon (rpd) of Juniper Networks Junos OS and Junos OS Evolved.
 The issue, which is similar but distinct from CVE-2024-39549, occurs when an attacker sends a malformed BGP Path attribute update that allocates memory for logging the invalid attribute, triggering a double-free condition and causing an rpd crash.
 It affects Junos OS versions from 22.4 prior to 22.4R3-S4 and Junos OS Evolved versions from 22.4 prior to 22.4R3-S4-EVO.